Blood Flow Restriction Leg Cuff (pair)

 Couldn't load pickup availability

-The Blood Flow Restriction (BFR) Leg Cuff is a versatile tool designed for recovery and performance enhancement.
+The Build & Recover Blood Flow Restriction (BFR) Leg Cuff system is a versatile tool designed for recovery and performance enhancement.
 Made for practicality and comfort, it aids recovery, hypertrophy, endurance, and strength gains (backed by research).
 With a lightweight and portable design, it can be easily applied and removed in seconds.

 Designed by the Founder of Build & Recover, Kyle Wareing MSc ASCC CASES, who has 10+ years working in Elite Sport as a Strength & Conditioning Practitioner, who has prescribed the use BFR on a daily-basis for several years.